lightningcookies/Custom-Fantasy-Projections/README.md

    c. ----Coming soon---- import/export CSV of your rankings in a compact form

 This is my summer hobby project!
 If you like what you see, please give it a star :) I am currently studying statistics/Data Science at BYU & am looking for an internship

 Any suggestions are more than welcome!
 I'm new to GitHub and open-sourcing so please be patient.
+I especially would love any help with VBA and automating the spreadsheet better.